Sonia Gandhi appears before ED for questioning in National Herald money laundering case | Law-Order

 Gandhi, 75, arrived at the federal probe agency's headquarters located at Vidyut Lane flanking A P J Abdul Kalam Road in central Delhi a little after noon escorted by her Z+ category CRPF security cover.

-Ahead of her appearance, the Delhi Police deployed a huge force and barricaded the entire over 1 km stretch between Gandhi's residence on Akbar Road-Janpath and the ED office even as traffic restrictions have been enforced around the area.
+Ahead of Sonia Gandhi's appearance, the Delhi Police deployed a huge force including CRPF and RAF personnel, and barricaded the entire over one km stretch between Gandhi's residence on Akbar Road-Janpath and the ED office even as traffic restrictions have been enforced around the area.

-The party has slammed the agency's action against its top leadership and called it a ''political vendetta''.
+The party slammed the agency's action against its top leadership and called it a ''political vendetta''.

+Congress leader Sachin Pilot told reporters outside the AICC office that the ED action was a ''blatant misuse of probe agencies and this has to stop...they cannot muzzle opposition's voice.'' ''The case (Herald money laundering) has been created to demoralize the opposition.
+You can't declare people corrupt because you dislike them,'' the former Union minister and deputy chief minister of Rajasthan said.

+Another leader Pawan Khera said probe agencies will not be able to silence the Congress and they will continue to do their 'satyagraha' which is their right.

 The Congress chief is deposing on the third summons as she sought exemption on earlier dates of June 8 and June 23 owing to coronavirus infection.

-Her statement will be recorded by the agency under criminal sections of the Prevention of Money Laundering Act (PMLA) and it will also be taped in an audio-video mode.
+Her statement is being recorded by the agency under criminal sections of the Prevention of Money Laundering Act (PMLA) and it will also be taped in an audio-video mode.

 The agency, according to sources, will give her an option to either write down or dictate her answers to an ED staffer over the computer, who will be present along with the investigating officer of the case.